jdunjords/peep/README.md

    and allow you to attach notes.
 5) Lastly, all we need to do is *wait for one (1) other team member to review our changes*.
 This is critical to ensuring that the changes are good, tested, and ready for deployment!

-# TODO
-	- get rid of bootstrap href's --> make all links internal and self contained